NWSOFT-ORG/NWEdit/README.md

         Pyro requires Tkinter and Pygment external libraries.
 ```
-Also from thonny, licensed after the MIT License.
+Also, from thonny, licensed after the MIT License.
-And Hex editor
+And the  Hex editor

 ```
 Copyright © 2016-20 Qtrac Ltd. All rights reserved.